-- 4. a labor hour contract:
+- 4. a labor hour contract;

 - 5. a definite quantity contract;

 - 6. an indefinite quantity contract;

-- 7. a requirements contract; or
+- 7. a requirements contract;

+- 8. a contract based on a rate table in accordance with industry standards; or

-- 8. a contract that includes one of the following construction delivery methods:
+- 9. a contract that includes one of the following construction delivery methods:

 - a. design-build;

 - b. design-bid-build; or

 - c. construction manager/general contractor.